 She broke a 44-year political dynasty to become Alberta's first NDP premier, reshaping the province's political landscape.

-Rachel Notley's political journey is a story of deep roots and dramatic change.
-The daughter of a former Alberta NDP leader, she cut her teeth as a labour lawyer before entering the legislature in 2008.
-Her rise to power in 2015 was a political earthquake, ending over four decades of Progressive Conservative rule and making her the province's first NDP premier.
-Her single term was defined by a sharp pivot on climate policy, including a carbon tax and a cap on oil sands emissions, which drew both fierce opposition and national praise.
-Though her government was defeated in 2019, Notley's tenure proved that Alberta's political centre of gravity could shift, and she led the official opposition for nearly a decade, cementing her party as a lasting force.
+Rachel Notley ended over four decades of Progressive Conservative rule in Alberta when she became premier in 2015.
+The daughter of a former Alberta NDP leader, she worked as a labour lawyer before entering the legislature in 2008.
+Her single term featured a carbon tax and a cap on oil sands emissions, drawing fierce opposition and national praise.
+Her government was defeated in 2019.
+Notley led the official opposition for nearly a decade, securing the NDP as a lasting force in Alberta politics.

 1946–1964